ngine-io/scalr/docs/config.md

 max: 5

 # The max value of instances to be scaled down in one run
+# Set to 0 to never scale down
 max_step_down: 1

-# Strategy of order to destroy instances
+# Which instance to destroy first when scaling down:
+# oldest, youngest or random
 scale_down_selection: oldest

 # After scaling down, wait for so long in seconds